Gtxripmxt/WaveTrailSnap-update/README.md

 # WaveTrailSnap

 Snaps the wave trail to nearest full angles whenever possible.
+Also deduplicates the points in the trail, fixing the full screen line bug.